milanbede/divlink/README.md

 - [ ] Improve model selection (e.g., allow user choice or dynamic selection based on query).
 - [ ] Add caching for LLM responses and/or Bible passages to reduce API calls and improve speed.
 - [ ] Implement username Easter Eggs for a bit of fun.

+## License

+The source code of this project is licensed under the terms described in `LICENSE.txt`.
+The King James Version (KJV) Bible texts included in the `data/books` directory are in the public domain and are not subject to the terms of this license.